 Ref.\cite{bose2017spin} presents an unambiguous witness of quantum natured gravity.
-The scheme consists of two spin embedded test masses initially in spatially localized states, say, in respective traps.
-The test masses pass through a set of Stern-Gerlach (SG) interferometers so that the spatial degree of freedom entangles with the spin degree of freedom to prepare
+The scheme consists of two spin-embedded test masses initially in spatially localized states, say in respective traps.
+The test masses pass through a set of Stern--Gerlach (SG) interferometers so that the spatial degree of freedom entangles with the spin degree of freedom to prepare

-with states $|L\rangle$ and $|R\rangle$ being separated by $d$, and the distance between the midpoint of each superposition ($\sim$ initial separation between the masses) being $D$.
+with states $|L\rangle$ and $|R\rangle$ being separated by $d$, and the distance between the midpoints of the two superpositions ($\sim$ the initial separation between the masses) being $D$.
 Next, let the coherent superposition state propagate for a time $\tau$ by switching off the magnetic field of the SG apparatus.
-If gravity were quantum, gravitational interaction can induce, through relative phases among the superposition components, an entanglement between the masses (classical gravity as mediator would not give an operator valued interaction \cite{bose2022mechanism}, and hence will be unable to entangle the two masses).
-The final step refocuses the SG apparatus to bring the spatial superposition back to the center so that the final spin state reads
+If gravity were quantum, gravitational interaction can induce, through relative phases among the superposition components, an entanglement between the masses (classical gravity as mediator would not give an operator-valued interaction \cite{bose2022mechanism}, and hence will be unable to entangle the two masses).
+The final step refocuses the SG apparatus $|L,\uparrow\rangle_j\rightarrow |C,\uparrow\rangle_j$, $|R,\downarrow\rangle_j \rightarrow |C,\downarrow\rangle_j$ to bring the spatial superposition in each interferometer back to the center, denoted $C$, so that the final spin state reads